Skip to content

 Premium Stability Increases annually Level for 5 years Level for 10 years

-Best For Short coverage gaps Short obligations with stable pricing Defined needs beyond a few years
+Best For Short coverage gaps Short obligations, stable pricing Defined needs beyond a few years

-Regardless of term length, beneficiary setup matters.
-Keeping primary and contingent beneficiaries updated helps ensure benefits go where you intend, especially after major life events.
-Claims are typically paid after the insurer receives required documentation, and life insurance proceeds are generally paid to beneficiaries income-tax-free in many situations.
-For planning conversations that go deeper, it helps to understand whether a life insurance death benefit is taxable and what exceptions may apply.
+Regardless of term length, beneficiary designations matter.
+Keeping primary and contingent beneficiaries updated ensures that death benefits go where you intend — particularly after major life events like marriage, divorce, the birth of children, or the death of a named beneficiary.
+Claims are typically paid after the insurer receives required documentation, and life insurance death benefit proceeds are generally received income-tax-free in most situations.
+For context on when the tax treatment differs and where structure matters, our resource on whether a life insurance death benefit is taxable explains the exceptions clearly.

 Common Mistakes to Avoid With Annual Renewable Term